 How To Calculate Retail Conversion Rate

-If you own or manage a retail shop, then it’s essential to know your analytics.
+If you own or manage a retail shop, then it’s essential to know your analytics, especially your retail conversion formula.
 Numbers answer nearly all your questions.
 Should you change your store layout, or is a new layout working effectively?
 Do you need more or fewer staff?
 Do you need to order more stock?
 Was a recent promotion or campaign successful?

 When your business doesn’t rely on metrics and analytics, you’re just taking shots in the dark, hoping for the best and relying on instinct when it comes to measuring success.